a-d-iii/vs-client/CONTRIBUTING.md

-# Contributing to vitap-vtop-client
+# Contributing to portal-explorer

-Thank you for your interest in contributing to the `vitap-vtop-client` library!
+Thank you for your interest in contributing to the `portal-explorer` library!
 Your help is valuable in maintaining and enhancing this tool for interacting with the VIT-AP VTOP portal.

 Web scraping projects like this are sensitive to changes in the target website.
 Contributions that help update the scraping logic, parsers, or fix issues caused by VTOP updates are especially appreciated.